 My own enthusiasm ebbed and flowed as my interests changed over the years (though I never forgot to carry a camera with me in some form).
 Things changed when I visited Iceland for the first time.
 In preparation for the stark, beautiful landscapes the country is known for, I switched to a Sony RX-100 and took the time to dig into best practices.
 The trip really sparked my determination to create high-quality images and to keep learning and improving.

-Since then, sharing my hiking and traveling experiences through photography is one of the things that makes me happiest.
+Since then, sharing my hiking and traveling experiences through photography has become one of the things that makes me happiest.
 Hitting the trail and being outdoors with a camera brings me a profound sense of peace.
-The camera takes me to new places and encourages a deeper familiarity with my surroundings.
-I love that there’s always more to learn, and I get immense satisfaction from the process and from hearing that others enjoy the results.
+The camera brings me to places I might not go otherwise and helps me to build a familiarity with the trails and landscapes that surround me.
+I love that there’s always more to learn.

 Now, photography is my primary means of communicating themes and ideas associated with, and inspired by, the natural environments I choose to depict.
 I get immense satisfaction not only from creating images, but from hearing that they have sparked a reaction in viewers as well.